jetpackpilots/IBView/README.md

 That's it, you're done!

+## Programmatic Instantiation

+It is also possible to initialize your IBView subclasses in code.
+Simply use `initWithFrame:` as you normally would for a view, and as expected, the `nibName` property will default to the name of the class.

 ## A Note About Delegation

 When utilizing IBView it quickly becomes clear that you are no longer able to make `IBOutlet`